-Introduction to Compass (DBOC) Grades: 3-5; Year-round
+Introduction to Compass (DBOC)

-After a lesson on true north vs. magnetic north, the different parts of a magnetic compass, and after learning the ever important rhyme: "Put red in the shed and follow Fred," students will have their own compass and set of bearings to follow a course around the Nature Reserve in order to find specific destinations.
-Capacity: 25 students; length of program: 120 minutes; fee: \$5 per student
+Students will learn about true north versus magnetic north, the different parts of a magnetic compass, topographic maps, and the ever-important rhyme: "Put red in the shed and follow Fred."
+They will use their own compass to create a course for other students to complete.
+Capacity: 25 students: length of program: 120 minutes; fee: \$5 per student

-Compass/Orienteering (DBOC)
+Compass and Orienteering (DBOC)

-Grades: 3-5; January, February, March, December
+Grades: 4-12; January, February, March, December